The Illuminated Sounds

 Idea + Prototyping

-My sketch phase explores ergonomic handling, separable geometry, and acoustic zoning.
+My imagination begins with sketch phase, I explores ergonomic handling, separable geometry, and acoustic zoning.
 The cylindrical structure is segmented into stacked units that can operate collectively or be repositioned.
 Visual development focuses on intuitive disassembly mechanisms and clear user interaction points.
 Separation logic is mechanical rather than decorative, emphasizing structural function.

 Final Product

-Illuminated Sounds is engineered as a compact, high-performance audio system optimized for spatial sound control and user safety.
+The goal of Illuminated Sounds is to engineer a compact, high-performance audio system optimized for spatial sound control and user safety.
 With a cylindrical form factor measuring approximately 180 mm in length and 65 mm in diameter, it balances acoustic volume with portability, making it suitable for both indoor and outdoor environments.

 The device features a three-part detachable architecture.
 The top and bottom layers are removable, allowing the speaker to be dissected for maintenance, transport, or acoustic customization.
 Internally, the system is divided into functional acoustic zones: the middle section operates as a midrange driver, the top component functions as a subwoofer for low-frequency reinforcement, and the bottom section integrates a tweeter for high-frequency clarity.
 This tri-band separation enables a controlled 3D sound effect with improved depth and spatial distribution.